pixelastic/aberlaas/README.md

 Jest is loaded with [jest-extended][1] allowing you to use new matchers like `.toBeString()`, `.toStartWith()`, etc. A new global, `testName` is also exposed and contains the name of the current test being run.

+## Precommit hooks

+`aberlaas` uses `husky` and `lint-staged` to make sure all commited code follows your coding standard.

+All `css`, `js`, `json` and `yml` files will be checked for parsing errors (using `aberlaas lint` internally), and if errors are found it will attempt to automatically fix them.
+If errors persist, it will prevent the commit and let you know which file contains errors so you can fix them before commiting again.

+Whenever you commit a `.js` file that has a test attached (or a test file directly), `aberlaas test` will be run on those files.
+If the tests don't pass, your commit will be rejected.

+Those two measures ensure that you'll never "break the build", by committing invalid files or code that does not pass the test.
+If you want to ignore this behavior, you can always add the `-n` option to your `git commit` command to skip the hooks.

 ## Releasing